Materials-Consortia/OPTIMADE/optimade.rst

 **Identifier**
     Names that MUST start with a lowercase letter ([a-z]) or an underscore ("\_") followed by any number of lowercase alphanumerics ([a-z0-9]) and underscores ("\_").

+**Base URL**
+    The topmost URL under which the API is served.
+See section `Base URL`.

+**Versioned base URL**
+   A URL formed by the base URL plus a path segment indicating a version of the API.
+See section `Base URL`.

 **Entry**
     A single instance of a specific type of resource served by the API implementation.
     For example, a :entry:`structures` entry is comprised by data that pertain to a single structure.